‘If you are thinking about someone and they don’t know it, do you think it still matters?’

 Created over four years, following Reem into an exile which forces her to leave her camera behind, Now Is The Time To Say Nothing is an intimate exploration of what it means to stay connected to each other and of what happens when war and the need for survival gets in the way.

-A collaboration between Syrian film-maker Reem Karssli, a group of young Londoners, and award-winning artist Caroline Williams.
-Originally produced by Young Vic’s Taking Part.
+A collaboration between Syrian film-maker Reem Karssli, a group of young Londoners and artist Caroline Williams.
+Video design by May Abdalla and Christina Hardinge.
+Sound design by Keir Vine, Tom Parkinson and Lewis Gibson.
+Originally produced by the Young Vic’s Taking Part.

 Exquisitely simple and moving.
 This is a really special show

 If the essence of theatre is an invitation to imagine that we are someone else and for a moment to see the world through their eyes, then this is truly theatre at its most essential